Mapping Config Reference

 [remap]

 Top-level button remapping (active when no layer overrides).
-Keys are ButtonId names, values are target button names, KEY_* codes, mouse_left/mouse_right/mouse_middle/mouse_side/mouse_forward/mouse_back, disabled, or macro:<name>.
+Keys are ButtonId names, values are target button names, KEY_* codes, mouse_left/mouse_right/mouse_middle/mouse_side/mouse_extra/mouse_forward/mouse_back, disabled, or macro:<name>.

 [remap]